 I’ve been sitting in the gastrointestinal day surgery waiting room since 6:30 this morning.
-A male nurse with a carpet of fur peering out from the neck of green surgical scrubs has already taken my friend through a pair of double doors marked ‘Oxygen in Use.’
+A male nurse with a carpet of fur, peering out from the neck of his green surgical scrubs, has already taken my friend through a pair of double doors marked ‘Oxygen in Use.’

 Even though I brought a book and have my cellphone, it’s difficult to blockout the conversations around me.

 “My wife only has a third of her stomach left.”
-The older man paused like he’s gumming a wad of something soft on the roof of his mouth.
-His bird-like wife sits next to him, seemingly unaware that her condition is being discussed with a total stranger.
+The older man who made this comment pauses like he’s gumming a wad of something soft on the roof of his mouth.
+His bird-like wife is sitting next to him, seemingly unaware that her condition is being discussed with a total stranger.
 “Doctors have to check it every so often.”

 “She’s having a colonoscopy, you say?” the man across from them asks.
-His voice is louder than it needs to be, and he’s overweight and barrel chested and is tapping a metal cane against the leg of his chair.
+His voice is louder than it needs to be; he’s overweight and barrel chested; and he’s tapping a metal cane against the leg of his chair.

 “Her and her daughter don’t get along too well.”
 The older man is still gumming his invisible wad.
 “Only child.
 Been spoiled all her life.”

-I wonder if he’s referring to his wife and her daughter.
-The man with the cane says, “I’m here to have that big old thing removed.”
+I wonder if he’s referring to his wife or her daughter?
+The man tapping the cane says, “I’m here to have that big old thing removed.”

 I eye his ample belly and shudder to think where that “big old thing” is located.

 The wife has moved to a nurse’s desk in the corner and is fumbling through a purse that looks as old as she is.
-She holds the purse close to her face, her white-tufted head bobbing up and down like she’s pecking for worms on the bottom of the bag.
+She holds the purse close to her face as her white-tufted head bobs up and down like she’s pecking for worms on the bottom of the bag.
 “I’m too old to hurry,” she says.
 The nurse on the other side of the desk waits patiently to enter information on the computer in front of her.

 Eeew!
 The very thought gives a whole new slant to cannibalism until I see the man is reading the Food & Wine section.
-I stifle the urge to laugh because the article is referring to molé, the smooth dark Mexican sauce made with chocolate and red chilies.
+I stifle the urge to laugh when I realize the article is referring to molé, the smooth, dark, Mexican sauce made with chocolate and red chilies.
 Silly me!

-The nurse across the desk from the older woman is asking, “Do you take any drugs?”
-The nurse’s backside is too large for the plastic chair and her hips and thighs spill over the edge like great sacks of grain.
+The nurse across the desk from the older woman is asking, “Are you on any medications?”
+The nurse’s backside is too large for the plastic chair, and her hips and thighs spill over the edge like great sacks of grain.
 I wonder if the hospital administrators think she’s a good role model for a healthy lifestyle?

 The barrel chested man is still tapping his cane against the chair.
 “I hear the equipment they shove up there has gotten a lot smaller.”